 Day 11: Nhulunbuy - East Arnhem Land

-Today we will transfer to Jabiru Airport for a flight to East Arnhem Land.
+Today we will transfer to Darwin Airport for a flight to East Arnhem Land.
 Please note: Luggage is restricted to 10kg per person.
-Large luggage will be safely stored at Jabiru Hotel.
+Large luggage will be safely stored at Darwin Hotel.

 Covering 85,000 square kms, the unspoiled beauty and habitat of Arnhem Land Aboriginal Reserve support one of Australia’s last wilderness areas.
 Our flight takes us across the rugged escarpment and down the course of the East Alligator River (boundary of Kakadu and Arnhem Land) over the vast floodplain systems of Magela Creek & the East Alligator.
 The Safari Camp is situated in woodlands north of the main Escarpment beside an impressive sandstone feature called Mt Borradaile.
 Nearby is another striking feature, a column of stone towering nearly 200m high called Wurragak (Tor Rock).
 The Cooper Creek wetlands – the focus of our visit – are in close proximity to the camp.